maria-iut1234/Word-Level-ASL-Gesture-Recognition/README.md

 ## Overview

 This project focuses on developing a model for American Sign Language (ASL) recognition using LSTM layers and  a cosine similarity loss function.
-The dataset consists of ASL gestures captured in videos, and the goal is to accurately predict the corresponding sign language word or gesture.
+The dataset consists of ASL gestures captured in videos, and the goal is to accurately predict the corresponding English word or gesture.

 ## Folder Structure